Next Generation Air Transportation System: Progress

 In May 2017, U.S. Department of Transportation Inspector General Calvin Scovel told Congress that although NextGen has progressed, full implementation of all capabilities and the realization of benefits was still years away.
 Of the 156 milestones the FAA reported as completed through March 2017, most were attributed to the implementation of wake recategorization and Data Communications (Data Comm) at airport towers.
-Significant work remains to deploy new Performance Based Navigation (PBN) procedures to capture airspace efficiencies and boost arrival rates, develop surface technologies to enhance capacity on crowded runways and taxiways, and install Data Comm in high-altitude airspace.
+Significant work remained to deploy new Performance Based Navigation (PBN) procedures to capture airspace efficiencies and boost arrival rates, develop surface technologies to enhance capacity on crowded runways and taxiways, and install en route Data Comm.

-To continue progress toward major program milestones, the FAA will need to resolve key risk areas that will materially affect the delivery, capabilities, and benefits of modernization priorities.
-Recognizing these risks with its NextGen Advisory Committee priority areas, the FAA adjusted its plans and established a three-year rolling joint implementation plan that is updated at the beginning of each fiscal year to focus on high-benefit, high-readiness capabilities.
+To continue progress toward major program milestones, the FAA needed to resolve key risk areas that materially affected the delivery, capabilities, and benefits of modernization priorities.
+Recognizing these risks with its NextGen Advisory Committee priority areas, the FAA adjusted its plans and established a three-year rolling joint implementation plan updated at the beginning of each fiscal year to focus on high-benefit, high-readiness capabilities.
 The FAA and industry also agreed on ways to increase communication on these issues.

-The Government Accountability Office reported the FAA is being slow to integrate drones into the National Airspace System and has no comprehensive integration strategy.
-Operators also face difficulty in conducting advanced operations because the FAA has been unclear of what is required.
+The Government Accountability Office (GAO) reported the FAA is slow to integrate drones into the National Airspace System and has no comprehensive integration strategy.
+Operators also face difficulty in conducting advanced operations because the FAA has been unclear about what is required.
+The GAO also noted in 2023 that the FAA progress has been uneven and offered recommendations on how to improve implementation.